 Our modern-day homes can have some airborne ‘chemicals’ due to many different materials used in furniture, carpets and in paints.
-Albeit in very low levels, some houseplants can assist in reducing these from our homes by purifying the air around us.
-We have picked out 10 of the best air-purifying houseplants from the list that can help make your home not only decorative, but a healthy environment:
+Though in very low levels, some houseplants can assist in reducing these from our homes by purifying the air around us.
+We have picked out 10 of the best air-purifying houseplants from the list that can help make your home not only decorative, but a healthy environment too!

 1. Peace Lily